d-ginty4/resource-generator/README.md

 - Object Array properties are defined as lists in the schema.
 Nested object properties are defined as lists with MaxItems=1
 - All data sources will use the name property

+The resource generator is a best attempt to automate the generation of Genesys cloud resources but like most things it is not perfect and will not be able to generate all resources.
+If you wish to make a contribution to the generator, PR are very welcome.